-Philadelphia Immigration is a collaboration among students in West Chester University’s spring 2018 HIS 480: Digital History, HON 451: Immigration and Digital Storytelling, and spring 2019 HIS 399/HON 451: Oral History of Philadelphia Immigration, WCU professors Janneken Smucker and Charles Hardy, Louie B. Nunn Center for Oral History at the University of Kentucky Libraries, the Free Library of Philadelphia, and numerous regional institutions, who have generously supported the project.
+Philadelphia Immigration is a collaboration among students in West Chester University’s spring 2018 HIS 480: Digital History, HON 451: Immigration and Digital Storytelling, spring 2019 HIS 399/HON 451: Oral History of Philadelphia Immigration, and spring 2021 HON 451/HIS480/HIS601: Philadelphia Immigration Stories; WCU professors Janneken Smucker and Charles Hardy; Louie B. Nunn Center for Oral History at the University of Kentucky Libraries; the Free Library of Philadelphia; and numerous regional institutions, who have generously supported the project.

 During an era in which immigration is at the forefront of political and public policy discussions, history is a valuable lens through which we can consider immigrants' first-hand perspectives.